hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

   --add_notes           Append a context note to error reports.

 Typical usecases:
-  --tsv_paths: Used to validate TSVs in isolation, without checking references.

-  --local_directory: Used in development against test fixtures, and could be used by labs before submission.
+  --local_directory: Used in development against test fixtures, and by labs before submission.

   --local_directory + --dataset_ignore_globs + --submission_ignore_globs:
   Currently, during ingest, the metadata TSVs are broken up, and one-line TSVs